 Faith is not a pen to write your own name in the Book of Life.
 Instead, faith is the glasses to see that the love of Christ for all mankind has already written our names in Heaven.
-Jesus said, "You did not choose me, but I chose you," John 15:16.
+"If the first fruit is holy, so is the lump," Romans 11:16.
 Though unbelievers will suffer regrettable punishment in Hades, redeemed mankind will never enter the Lake of Fire, prepared for the devil and his angels.
 And as God promised, all mankind will worship Christ together forever, Philippians 2:9-11.